 Lakeside Band Festival

 The Lakeside Band Festival has brought musical talent from all over the United States, Australia, and the Netherlands.
 The very first festival featured Larry Combs, who formerly played principal clarinet in the Chicago Symphony Orchestra.
-Carthage’s very own Professor James Ripley is the director of the event and will conduct the Lakeside Band Festival Concert.
-Prof. Ripley serves as advisor to the Sakuyo Wind Orchestra in Kurashiki, Japan, and is the music director of the Waukesha Area Symphonic Band.
-He has also been the recipient of the Carlo A. Sperati Award, bestowed by Luther College, and he has taught and held clinics in different states around the country.
+Carthage’s own Professor James Ripley is the director of this year’s event and will conduct the Wind Orchestra in the festival concert.
+The concert will also include a music set to accompany a short video in the graphic novel style depicting a romance between two super-heroes.

 The goal of the Lakeside Band Festival is to provide an opportunity for area musicians to observe, engage, and interact with world-class musicians.
 Each festival is conducted by a noted composer/conductor.